 All of our nursing course instruction is provided via the Internet for the adult learner – with online course materials, syllabi, assignments, discussion groups, e-mail and exams.
 Online class participation is asynchronous for the students’ convenience.

 For a candidate to be considered, a fully completed application packet is due before or during the rolling admission cycles:

 Deadlines for initial and final review of completed applications are as follows:

-- Summer/Fall: Rolling admission from March 1 through June 1 or until spaces are filled - THE FALL 2014 APPLICATION DEADLINE HAS BEEN EXTENDED TO AUG.
-1, 2014.
+- Spring 2015: Rolling admission from Sept.
+1 through Dec.
+1 or until spaces are filled

 Applications are not considered complete until all pre-acceptance requirements have been met.
 Only completed applications will be evaluated for admission to the program.
 The educational experience of each registered nurse will be evaluated on an individual basis.